creativecommons/network-platforms/Open-Education.md

 * Launched the platform at the 2017 CC Summit.
 * Monthly meetings.
 * Communications setup (see below).
 * Growing membership through targeted invitations.
-690th member joined in Feburary, 2018!
+1000+ participants in 75 countries as of March 4, 2020.

 ## Current status